 |d.m.Y||DD.MM.YYYY, German format, for example

 |y-n-j||JJ-M-T, without leading zeros, e.g.

 |Ymd||YYYYMMDD, time stamp, for example

 |g:i||12 hours without leading zeros and minutes, for example

-since 4.8 Enforce two-factor authentication: Here you can enforce two-factor authentication for all members (frontend).
+since 4.8 You can enforce two-factor authentication for all members (front end) here.
 Select a page that visitors will be redirected to when they set up the two-factor authentication.